maciekro/shopAutomation/readme.md

 5. Verify user is navigated to ALL PRODUCTS page successfully
 6. Enter product name in search input and click search button
 7. Verify 'SEARCHED PRODUCTS' is visible
-8. Verify all the products related to search are visible

 Test Case 10: Verify Subscription in home page
 1. Launch browser